nurit-eliash/varroa-virus-networks/README.md

-# Analyzing gene co-expression between Varroa and bee viruses
+# Interactions with the vector shape viral communities
+## Nurit Eliash, Miyuki Suenaga and Alexander Mikheyev

-This project aims to understand how viral gene expression interacts with that of the vector.
+This project aims to understand how vector gene expression interacts with its viral load.
+### doi:___

+### Supplementary material that includes code, original figures and tables can be found [here](https://github.com/nurit-eliash/varroa-virus-networks/).

+### Abstract
+___